department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/standard-claims.md

 title: Standard Disability Claim Procedures | Veterans Affairs
 heading: Standard Disability Claims
 display_title: Standard Claims
 description: Filing for VA disability compensation and don't have all your evidence (supporting documents)?
-Learn about the VA standard claim processing procedures.
+Learn about VA standard claim processing procedures.
 When you file a standard claim, we'll take more responsibility for gathering the evidence we need to make a decision on your claim.
+keywords: va standard claim processing procedures
 plainlanguage:
 template: detail-page
 order: 3